 Dentists and orthodontists have a difficult challenge.
-They must balance doing what they were trained to do – caring for the oral health of their patients – with running a business.
+You must balance what you’re trained to do – caring for the oral health of their patients – with running a business.
 And one of the most difficult aspects of running a dental or orthodontic practice is writing effective marketing materials to promote that business.

-See if you’ve found yourself dealing with any of the issues below:
+See if you’ve experienced any of the issues below:

 If these concerns sounds familiar, you should know you’re not alone.
 In fact, many dentists and orthodontists have been daunted by the challenges of copywriting and marketing for years.